DanWahlin/CopilotAdventures/README.md

 ### 1. Enter the Challenge Arena

 To get started, enter the "challenge arena" by clicking the button below.
-Once it loads select the **Create
+This will create a GitHub Codespace that you can work in.
+Once it loads select the **Create codespace** button.

 [![Enter Challenge Arena](https://img.shields.io/static/v1?style=for-the-badge&label=Enter+Challenge+Arena&message=Open&color=brightgreen&logo=github)](https://codespaces.new/DanWahlin/CopilotChallenge)